samereberlin/LibroJS/README.md

 # WebApp
-WebApp is a lightweight (simple and efficient) WEB application framework (library for HTML5 projects), which allow us to fit multiple pages into a single HTML file (following the "single-page application" concept), and several other facilities like:
+WebApp is a lightweight (simple and efficient) WEB application framework (library for HTML5 projects), which allow us to fit multiple pages into a single HTML file (following the "single-page application" concept), and also provides a rich set of facilities like:
 - [Minimum startup code](#minimum-startup-code);
 - [Default application page](#default-application-page);
 - [Dynamic page creation](#dynamic-page-creation);